 The following adjustments are important to achieve the best possible sonic result with your tonearm/cartridge combination.
 There are no practical instructions for the adjustments because these vary between tonearms from different brands.

-VTA (Vertical Tracking Angle) and SRA (Stylus Rake Angle) describe the vertical angle of the stylus in the groove, looked at from the side of the cartridge.
+-VTA (Vertical Tracking Angle) and SRA (Stylus Rake Angle) describe the vertical angle of the stylus in the groove, looked at from the side of the cartridge.
 Ideally this should be 90° to 93°.
 A good way to start is to set the tonearm tube parallel to the platter when the cartridge is in the groove.
 A small spirit level or a ruler can help to achieve this.
 Assuming that the stylus and cantilever are mounted correctly in the cartridge, this should get you close to the ideal angle.
 Finer adjustments can be done by ear or with the help of a microscope that magnifies the stylus.

-The Azimuth is the vertical angle of the stylus in the groove, viewed from the front of the cartridge.
+-The Azimuth is the vertical angle of the stylus in the groove, viewed from the front of the cartridge.
 Azimuth adjustment ensures that the cartridge tracks both sides of the groove evenly.
 The best way to see this would be to lower the cartridge on a mirror and look from the front if the stylus and its mirror image are in one line.
 Another popular way to check the Azimuth is the Fozgometer.
 It's used with a test LP that has signal on only one channel at a time.
-If it measures crosstalk, which describes the information from one channel that bleeds into the other channel.
+If it measures cross-talk, which descibes the information from one channel that bleeds into the other channel.
 This might be correctable by rotating the tonearm sideways (Azimuth adjustment).
-Crosstalk can also result from incorrect alignment of the cartridge voice coil and the stylus (i.e., poor cartridge quality control).
+Cross-talk can also result from incorrect alignment of the cartridge voice coil and the stylus (i.e., poor cartridge quality control).
 In this case the Azimuth correction might not be completely possible.

-The Tracking Force needs to be adjusted according to the instructions provided with the cartridge.
+-The Tracking Force needs to be adjusted according to the instructions provided with the cartridge.
 Different cartridges have specific recommendations.
 In general, the tracking force needs to be high enough to prevent the cartridge from jumping out of the groove during heavy and sudden modulation.
 Cartridges with a stiffer (i.e., Low Compliance) suspension need more tracking force to prevent groove-jumping.
 Compared to recommendations from the early times of LP playback, most current cartridge manufacturers recommend a tracking force of approximately 2 grams because a heavy tracking force can damage the grooves and also sounds "heavier," slower and less dynamic than a lighter tracking force.

-Antiskating is an adjustment that should counteract the tendency of pivoted tonearms to move inward.
+-Antiskating is an adjustment that should counteract the tendency of pivoted tonearms to move inward.
 The offset angle of the headshell creates a pull towards the inner groove, this is called skating force.
-Without correction this would mostly track the inner groove and result in distortion and a one-sided sound-stage.
+Without correction this would mostly track the inner groove and result in distortion and a one-sided soundstage.
 Most common Antiskating works with a weight or with magnets that pull the tonearm back towards the outer grooves.
 Antiskating is difficult to adjust correctly because it's a dynamic force and is differs with lightly or heavily modulated grooves or at different volume levels.
-To find the correct setting it is best to use a recording with a voice centered between the speakers.
-Adjust the antiskating until you can hear the voice in the middle, between the speakers and consonats like "s", "z" are not moving to the left or right side.
-The often used method of using a blank record to adjust antiskating is unusable as it results in a wrong (usually too high) random antiskating setting.
+One way to get close to the ideal value would be to let the cartridge track a LP without grooves and adjust to the point where the tonearm stops moving inward.
+Another method is to use a test tone that gets louder.

 How can I measure and adjust the speed?